MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/faq.md

 ## I'm getting an error that I can't create a portal.

-If you don't have sufficient privileges to create a portal, you'll see an error as follows:
+If you don't have sufficient privileges to create a portal in an environment, you'll see an error as follows:

 ![Create portal error](media/portal-create-error.png "Create portal error")